ceeds-coding-club/use-r/README.md

 *Message James Robinson if you'd like to join the slack channel or get the Teams link.*

 Download these materials by clicking the green button 'Code'.
-Or - better - stay up to date with git by using  ```git clone``` and pulling updates.
+Or stay up to date with git by using  ```git clone``` and pulling updates.

 ## Useful R stuff